Model Train Bridge Scene

 Choosing the Right Bridge

-There are dozens of different bridge models available in every scale.
-With a little creativity, these kits can be kitbashed: modified or combined to create even more options.
-If you are committed to building an exact replica of a specific bridge, you may need to start from scratch.
+There are dozens of different bridge models available in almost every scale.
+With a little creativity, train kits can be kitbashed (modified or combined) to create even more options.
+If you're committed to building an exact replica of a specific bridge, you may need to start from scratch.

 Benchwork for Bridges

-Knowing the length of the bridge, the valley itself can be constructed.
-Not only must you leave provisions to support the bridge adequately, but the tracks leading to it must also have a strong foundation.
-With the bridge dimensions predetermined, you can prepare a space just the right size.
+Once you know the length of the bridge, the valley itself can be constructed.
+Special attention should go into supporting the bridge adequately and giving the tracks leading to it a strong foundation.
+With the bridge dimensions predetermined, you can prepare a space that's just the right size.

-A river stretching toward the horizon adds a sense of distance to any model railroad.
-Capturing that perspective requires either a very large layout or a backdrop.
+A good backdrop delineates a river from a lake.
+And a river stretching toward the horizon adds a sense of distance to any model railroad.
+However, capturing that perspective requires either a very large layout or, in this case, a backdrop.

-Adding a backdrop is two projects in one.
+Adding a backdrop is really two projects in one.
 First, the backdrop must be built.
-Choosing a material and supporting a backdrop are more like benchwork construction than scenery.
-There are many options when building a backdrop.
-For this particular project, a styrene plastic sheet is used.
+Then, it must be supported.
+While there are many options for building a backdrop, in this particular project a styrene plastic sheet is used.
 The styrene curves easily with the back of the platform at the river's end.
-(This section of the backdrop was painted first and then installed, but all of the painting could have been done just as easily with the backdrop in place.)

 - Keep the horizon low.
 You're creating a river, not a waterfall.
 Keeping the waterline low makes the perspective more believable.